BobGreenwade/Delusion-Loop-Interrupter/src/functions/Functions Overview.md

 - Functions may interface with memory managers, persona scaffolds, or external modules
 - All modules support graceful failure and explainable behavior
 - Emotional tone and editorial modulation are supported via `map_emotion_to_tone()` and `paraphrase()`
-- ML integration is planned for most functions in future passes
+- ML integration is active in most functions; training-ready scaffolds are in place
+- `mergeLearning.py` is planned as a standalone utility to consolidate session-based learning results
+- Batch Invariant Ops will be monitored for editorial stasis and paraphrase loop detection
+- Self-harm-detection will be embedded in mental health routing and escalation safeguards